Yosinan/etxplore/README.md

 DB_PASSWORD=your_database_password
 ```

-2.6 Run the migrations to create the database tables:
+6. Run the migrations to create the database tables:

 ```
 php artisan migrate
 ```

-2.7 Start the Laravel server:
+7. Start the Laravel server:

 ```
 php artisan serve
 ```

-3.1 For the frontend, navigate to the `client` directory:
+### For the frontend,

+1. Navigate to the `client` directory:

 ```bash
 cd client
 ```

-3.2 Install the dependencies:
+2. Install the dependencies:

 ```bash
 npm install
 ```

-3.3 Start the React server:
+3. Start the React server:

 ```bash
 npm run dev